11 Top-Rated Tourist Attractions in Rapid City, South Dakota

 We recommend these conveniently located hotels in Rapid City with easy access to the top sights:

-- Hilton Garden Inn Rapid City: 3-star hotel, modern room decor, indoor pool and fitness center.
+- Hilton Garden Inn Rapid City: This 3-star hotel features modern room decor, and indoor pool, and a fitness center.

-- Holiday Inn Rapid City - Rushmore Plaza: mid-range pricing, spacious rooms, heated indoor pool and hot tubs, buffet breakfast.
+- Holiday Inn Rapid City - Rushmore Plaza: Perfect if you are looking for mid-range pricing, the Holiday Inn is good value, with spacious rooms, heated indoor pool and hot tubs, and a buffet breakfast.

-- Howard Johnson Rapid City: affordable rates, helpful staff, heated pool, fitness room.
+- Howard Johnson Rapid City: Guests can expect affordable rates, helpful staff, a heated pool, and fitness room.

-- Comfort Suites Hotel & Convention Center Rapid City: budget hotel, friendly front desk staff, indoor pool, free breakfast.
+- Comfort Suites Hotel & Convention Center Rapid City: This budget hotel has an indoor pool and provides free breakfast.